Aid Curse With Chinese Characteristics? Chinese Development Flows and Economic Reforms

 Date Written: February 20, 2018

 The emergence of China as a major development partner requires a reassessment of traditional donor-recipient dynamics.
-In addition to using new rhetoric like ‘South-South cooperation’ or ‘Win-Win’, China has also eschewed classifications and practices of the traditional donors of the Organization for Economic Cooperation and Development’s (OECD) Donor Assistance Committee (DAC).
-Yet this ‘new approach’ and wilful ignorance is unlikely to spare China from the same issues confronted by traditional donors.
-In this paper, we consider the extent to which Chinese development efforts may disincentive difficult economic reforms by providing recipient governments with a budgetary cushion.
+In addition to using new rhetoric like “South-South cooperation” or “Win-Win”, China has also eschewed classifications and practices of the traditional donors of the Organization for Economic Cooperation and Development’s (OECD) Donor Assistance Committee (DAC).
+Yet this “new approach” and willful ignorance is unlikely to spare China from the same issues confronted by traditional donors.
+In this paper, we consider the extent to which Chinese development efforts may disincentivize difficult economic reforms by providing recipient governments with a budgetary cushion.
 Using panel data covering 122 countries during 2000-2014 period, we find that the presence and persistence of Chinese development aid inhibits broader economic policy reforms, after addressing endogeneity concerns using instrumental variable approach.
-These findings are robust to a number of alternative specifications, data, instruments and approaches and are suggestive of an institutional aid curse ‘with Chinese characteristics’ as insidious as the one which has plagued some traditional donor-recipient relationships.
+These findings are robust to a number of alternative specifications, data, instruments and approaches and are suggestive of an institutional aid curse “with Chinese characteristics” as insidious as that which has plagued some traditional donor-recipient relationships.

 Suggested Citation: Suggested Citation